kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 In this use case, we want to calculate the prime numbers in the range of 1 up to 1 million.
 I'd like to show off something a bit more computation intensive than a simple addition of numbers, and also show that Elixir data types map well into Rust.

 The code passes a list of numbers instead of just an integer denoting the maximum, to show off that data structures such as lists also translate fine between Elixir and Rust.
+There are a lot more efficient algorithms available for determining prime numbers, but this approach is fine to show the performance difference.

 ## Starting off with pure Elixir